vascabarkapa/slot-machine/README.md

 ## Demo

-To experience the application in action, simply click on the following link: [Live Demo](https://slot-machine.netlify.app/).
+To experience the application in action, simply click on the following link: [SLOT GAME](https://slot-machine.netlify.app/).
 This will redirect you to the live demo where you can interact with the application and explore its features firsthand.

 ## Installation